 Your brand will gain more awareness and support from the public if you create campaigns that give back to society or help the less fortunate.
 If you cannot create a do-good campaign, you could support a charity organisation that aligns with your core values.
 Giving back to society makes your employees proud to be associated with you and more eager to spread the word about your business.
 You are also more likely to attract the attention of partners and sponsors who are impressed with your work and willing to combine efforts.

 Customers are less enthusiastic to try products from a brand they have never experienced.
 Social proof kills two birds with one stone by building trust among your potential clients and strengthening your brand awareness.
 Since there are bound to be clients who will take a leap of faith and invest in your products, it would be in your best interests to provide value and ensure your products do what you say they can do.
 After your customers have sampled your product, please encourage them to share their experience with your brand.
+Additionally, you should consider hiring brand ambassadors to increase your reach and promote your product.
 These testimonials will provide you with all the social proof you need to bring awareness to your brand and show potential clients they can trust you.

 A happy client will almost always leave a positive remark after a pleasant experience with your brand.
 They will also most likely recommend your products to their friends or family.
 Since word-of-mouth is a powerful marketing and brand awareness tool, you can maximise it by offering rewards to anyone that refers your business to someone else.
 The reward could be a discount on their next purchase, a gift voucher, or points they could exchange for products at your store.
 Of course, you must provide top-tier products and services for this trick to work.
 Fortunately, if you are confident in what you offer, incentivising client referrals will go a long way in boosting your brand awareness.